-Pioneering learning & teaching at Brunel Medical School
+Pioneering learning and teaching at Brunel Medical School

 An exciting element of the course is how we teach anatomy.
-You will learn the structure and function of the human body in our purpose-built Clinical Anatomy Suite.
+You'll learn the structure and function of the human body in our purpose-built Clinical Anatomy Suite.

 Digital technology to support your learning

-You will be taught by clinicians and academics in modern facilities which include ‘smart’ classrooms, video-enabled clinical communication suites and simulated hospital wards.
-You will benefit from the use of interactive manikins, to hone your clinical and teamwork skills on campus.
+You'll be taught by clinicians and academics in modern facilities which include ‘smart’ classrooms, video-enabled clinical communication suites and simulated hospital wards.
+You'll benefit from the use of interactive manikins, to hone your clinical and teamwork skills on campus.

 Bringing depth, efficiency and flexibility to your learning

 Our curriculum is being produced by academics and clinicians working in partnership to integrate the latest insights of medical science with clinical practice.
-By embedding digital technologies, we will ensure that our curriculum delivery is agile and adapted to the challenges of an ever-changing scientific and clinical landscape.
+By embedding digital technologies, we'll ensure that our curriculum delivery is agile and adapted to the challenges of an ever-changing scientific and clinical landscape.

 This approach develops your communication skills through working with your team colleagues and when addressing the whole class to explain your ideas.
 In this way TBL also enhances your listening skills and leadership potential.